-The ultimate interview question that no one is 100% sure how to answer.
+The ultimate interview question that no one is 100% sure how to answer - "What's your biggest weakness?"

-You confess your weakness but then explain how you are improving upon it.
-A simple example might be that you are a graduate, therefore you are unexperienced.
-However this is counter acted by the fact that you are an enthusiastic, fast learner.
+A second mistake to avoid is to confess your weakness but then go on further to explain how you are improving upon it.
+A simple example might be that you are a graduate, therefore you are inexperienced.
+However, this is counteracted by the fact that you are an enthusiastic, fast learner.
 You might be an expert Marketer when it comes to ad campaigns and budgeting but you struggle a bit with writing content.
 Then highlight the copywriting course you took/plan on taking.

 "I work too hard sometimes."
 Many interviewees will try to turn a negative into a positive.
 "I'm too much of a team player" Interviewers see right through it, you can do better!